oicr-gsi/shesmu/README.md

 were produced by an olive.

 ## Plugins
+Shesmu is meant to be a pluggable system.
+The base system provides a few plugins that might be useful, but it is likely that custom plugins are needed.
+Please read the [plugin implementation guide](implementation.md) for information about how to extend the system.

 ### Action Repositories
 For Shesmu to know what actions it can perform, it uses an action repository.
 A new action repository can be created using the `ActionRepository` interface.